galacticusmodel/galacticus-docker/README.md

 * Copy the output file from the Docker container to the local host.
 Start another terminal window:
   * docker cp galacticus:/usr/local/galacticus/galacticus.hdf5 .

-* Exit the container, loosing all data inside the container.
+* Exit the container, losing all data inside the container.
 Back from inside the container window:
   * exit

 * Note: if you need to rebuild the container (typically not necessary):